Visually challenged woman sexually assaulted in Delhi | Law-Order

 Visually challenged woman sexually assaulted in Delhi

 A visually challenged woman was allegedly sexually assaulted in southwest Delhis Dabri, police said on Thursday.The information regarding the incident was received from DDU hospital.
-A man took her to the street on the pretext of helping her cross the road, but raped her.
+Police said the incident took place around two to three days ago.
+He has been arrested and sent to judicial custody, police said.

 - Country: